ppy/osu-wiki/news/2025/2025-11-21-osu-world-cup-2025-round-of-16-recap.md

 The match was a roller coaster from the get-go, with Türkiye taking an early break point for a 2–0 lead, only to see Italy find a break point of their own on the highly volatile [NM5](https://osu.ppy.sh/beatmapsets/2462132#osu/5386813) before tying the match up on their own [HD2](https://osu.ppy.sh/beatmapsets/2089293#osu/4378380) pick.
 Italy continued building momentum by winning another break point on [DT3](https://osu.ppy.sh/beatmapsets/2462142#osu/5386835), but now it was Türkiye's chance to turn the tables.

 Winning [NM3](https://osu.ppy.sh/beatmapsets/2462129#osu/5386798) at the last moment by a bare margin of 3,320 points, Türkiye opted into [FM3](https://osu.ppy.sh/beatmapsets/2429306#osu/5290020) with their final pick, winning it to earn a single match point at 4–3.
-Down to their last pick, Italy selected [NM4](https://osu.ppy.sh/beatmapsets/2298768#osu/5167719), but ::{ flag=TR }:: [Raikouhou](https://osu.ppy.sh/users/8007528) led the way with an FC as Türkiye slammed the door shut by a margin of over 800,000 points to win the map and with it the match by a final score of 5–3.
+Down to their last pick, Italy selected [NM4](https://osu.ppy.sh/beatmapsets/2298768#osu/5167719), but ::{ flag=TR }:: ::Raikouhou::{ user-id=8007528 } led the way with an FC as Türkiye slammed the door shut by a margin of over 800,000 points to win the map and with it the match by a final score of 5–3.

 ### ::{ flag=TH }:: Thailand vs. ::{ flag=JP }:: Japan